Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined to put up more than 63.5 points in three of five games this season.

-- Texas has combined with its opponents to score more than 63.5 points in one game this season.
+- Texas' games have gone over 63.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 82.2, is 18.7 points greater than Saturday's over/under.
+- Saturday's over/under is 18.7 points lower than the two team's combined 82.2 points per game average.

-- These two squads combine to surrender 43 points per game, 20.5 fewer than this contest's over/under.
+- The 43 combined points per game that these two squads have allowed this season are 20.5 fewer than the 63.5 over/under in this contest.

 - The Sooners and their opponents score an average of 61.4 points per game, 2.1 fewer than Saturday's total.